danfeder/bolt_v2/memory-bank/review/backend_refactoring_plan.md

    - Test-first approach for all refactoring
    - Continuous integration with automated testing
    - **Progress Notes**:
-     - March 2, 2025: Improved test coverage of visualization module
+     - March 2, 2025: Improved test coverage of visualization module from 6% to 80%
+     - March 2, 2025: Improved test coverage of meta_optimizer.py module from ~40% to 84%
-     - March 2, 2025: Fixed validation errors in genetic experiment tests
+     - March 2, 2025: Improved test coverage of chromosome.py module from 75% to 94%
    - **Output**: Robust test framework that prevents regressions

 2. **Schedule overruns**: **Status**: [ ]